 You also shouldn’t try to finish their sentences for them.
 Be patient and allow them finish on their own.
 Not only will this help them work on their stuttering, it can have a positive impact on their overall sense of well-being.

-Long-term support is crucial to helping your loved one work through their stutter.
+Long-term support is crucial to helping your loved one work manage their stutter.

-There isn’t a cure for stuttering, but it can be effectively managed.
-Practicing and embracing your speech may help reduce your stutter over time.
+Stuttering can be effectively managed.
+Practicing speech techniques and requesting patience from those with whom you communicate may help reduce your stutter over time.

 Developing a supportive network of family and friends is key.
 You may even find it beneficial to join a support group for people who stutter.
 A certified speech pathologist can give you personalized tips.